JetSetIlly/Gopher2600/README.md

 	* useful for ensuring continuing code accuracy when changing the emulation code
 * Setup preferences for individual ROMs
 	* Setting of panel switches
-	* Auto Application of ROM patches
+	* Automatic application of ROM patches
 * Gameplay session recording and playback

 ## Performance